-The solution to India’s chronic annual polls circus may perhaps lie in the panacea of holding one mega election every five years.
-Once a Party is elected and Governments formed they can get down to work, take hard decisions in public interest and concentrate on delivering good governance without having to worry about its impact on its vote banks.
+Those who concur argue once a Party is elected and Government formed it can get down to work, take hard decisions in public interest and concentrate on delivering good governance without worrying about its impact on its vote banks.
 As several good initiatives are dumped due to electoral considerations lest it upset a caste, community, religion or region.
-All becoming victims of policy paralysis, management and poor implementation.
+All, becoming victims of policy paralysis, mismanagement and poor implementation.

-Recall, the 1952, 1957, 1962, 1967 elections saw concurrent elections for the Centre and State legislatures.
+Recall, the 1952, 1957, 1962, 1967 elections saw concurrent elections for Centre and State legislatures.
 It was only in 1971 when Indira Gandhi dissolved the Lok Sabha and advanced polls by a year that this synchronization fell apart.
-This resulted in many unstable Governments at the Centre and States leading to early dissolution of the Lok Sabha or Assemblies.
+Resulting in many unstable Governments at Centre and States, leading to early dissolution of Lok Sabha or Assemblies.

 In sum elections are the bedrock of our democracy but we should avoid duplication of polls.
-With States in election mode every year, running the Government is akin to running with the hare and hunting with the hound.
-India’s democracy should not be reduced to a tu-tu mein-mein between Parties all the time.
-Modi could well position One Poll as the next big reform to ‘clean’ India, take the Opposition by surprise and market it as enough of destructive PES! —- INFA
+With States in election mode every year, managing the Government is akin to running with the hare and hunting with the hound.
+India’s democracy should not be reduced to a tu-tu mein-mein between Parties all the time. — INFA